NiGhTTraX/react-connect-state/README.md

 This pattern is perfectly valid, though it couples the view to the state container so it can't be used without it.
-This increases "out of the box readyness" at the expense of loose coupling.
+This increases "out of the box readiness" at the expense of loose coupling.

 ### Connecting a component inline